 Cycling in Adelaide

-The residents of Adelaide love to cycle, although they tend to do so more for fun rather than function.
+Adelaideans love to cycle, although they tend to do so more for fun rather than function.
 Similarly, while the city has some great recreational cycle routes, cycle routes for commuters are limited.
-There are a few disjointed cycle lanes around the city but the options aren’t always safe.
+There are a few disjointed cycle lanes around the city but the options aren’t always practical or safe.